 Like other top overall draft picks, Auston Matthews came into his rookie season with high expectations from fans and collectors.
-Although the hype did not quite match that of Connor McDavid, Matthews received a lot of early attention and he has not disappointed.
-Auston Matthews rookie cards have seen tremendous interest and value thanks to his strong early play for the Toronto Maple Leafs.
+Although the hype did not quite match that of Connor McDavid, Matthews received a lot of attention and he has not disappointed.
+Auston Matthews rookie cards have seen tremendous interest and value thanks to his strong play for the Toronto Maple Leafs.

-The list below documents the notable Auston Matthew rookie cards from 2016-17 hockey releases, including his key base, autographs, relics and other inserts.
+The list below documents all the notable Auston Matthew rookie cards from 2016-17 hockey releases, including his key base, autographs, relics and other inserts.

 Top Auston Matthews Rookie Cards

 Click on the images or listings to shop for cards on eBay.
 Linked sets in the descriptions go directly to detailed product profiles.

 Both of the Auston Matthews rookie autographs in 2016-17 Fleer Showcase are short prints.
 The main signed version is limited to 99 while the majority of the Hot Prospects set checks in at 499 copies.
 In addition, the autographed patch card flips to a horizontal layout and drops the print run to just 35 copies.
 Collectors can also find several 90s-themed inserts for Matthews in greater supply.

 Although he missed out on the first run of OPC, 2016-17 O-Pee-Chee Platinum puts Matthews on chromium stock.
 The Marquee Rookies subset is the place for budget collectors to look and the many parallels greatly increase the rarity and variety.
 Matthews is also found in the on-card Rookie Auto insert as part of Group A, which has overall odds of 1:501 packs.
 These also bring with them lots of colorful parallels.